-The Complete Profile subfield is set to 1 when the Per-STA Profile subelement of the Multi-Link element is complete as defined in 35.3.2.2 (Advertisement of complete or partial per-link information).
-Otherwise, the subfield is set to 0.
+The Complete Profile subfield is set to 0.

 The MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0.
-A STA sets this subfield to 1 when the element carries complete profile.

 [10568]TGbe editor: Please modify the following paragraph as shown below:

-The STA Info field consists of zero or more fields whose presence is indicated by the subfields of the STA Control field.
+The STA Info field consists of fields whose presence is indicated by the subfields of the STA Control field.
 The subfields in the STA Info field appear in the same order as their corresponding presence subfield in the STA Control field.

+The format of the STA Info field is defined in Figure 9-1002xx (STA Info field format for the Reconfiguration Multi-Link element).

 [10568]TGbe editor: Please add the following Figure:

+Octets: 1 0 or 6 0 or 2

+Figure 9-1002xx— STA Info field format for the Reconfiguration Multi-Link element

+The STA Info Length subfield indicates the number of octets in the STA Info field, including one octet for the STA Info Length subfield.

 [10568]TGbe editor: Please delete the paragraph starting “The format of the Delete Timer” and Figure 9-1002y in this subclause.

 9.4.2.312.6 Priority Access Multi-Link element